-This year there are nine Award categories and a Grand Prix selected by the jury from amongst the category winners, as follows:
+This year there are nine Award categories open for general entry, along with the Content Leadership & Innovation award, which invites nominations from WMG members.
+The jury will select the Grand Prix from amongst the category winners, as follows:

 - Financial Services